-With proper upkeep, your air conditioner will provide worry-free service for many years.
-But, similar to any other machine in your home, it will eventually need replacement.
-Knowing when to install a new one is essential to skip pricey repairs, costly electrical bills and comfort disruptions.
+With ample upkeep, your air conditioner will provide worry-free service for a long time.
+But, like any other machine in your house, it will eventually need to be upgraded.
+Knowing when to replace it is essential to skip pricey repairs, costly energy bills and interrupted comfort.

-When it involves being cool and your residence’s energy efficiency, our Morgner Inc. Air Conditioning & Heating pros have your best interests at heart.
-There’s a lot that goes into determining when your air conditioner needs to be replaced.
-Here are several points you should consider when you’re thinking about upgrading your 15-year-old air conditioner.
+When it comes to being cool and your house’s energy efficiency, our Morgner Inc. Air Conditioning & Heating professionals have your best interests at heart.
+There’s a lot that goes into deciding when your air conditioner should be replaced.
+Here are a few points you should consider when you’re thinking about updating your 15-year-old air conditioner.

 Age

-In most instances, the Department of Energy says many air conditioners work for 15–20 years.
-If yours is 15 years old, it’s well past the halfway point.
-It’s wise to get started preparing for air conditioning installation before it fails so you aren’t roasting while you’re waiting for a replacement.
+Most of the time, the Department of Energy says the majority of air conditioners run for 15–20 years.
+If yours is 15 years old, it’s well past the midpoint.
+It’s wise to get started preparing for air conditioning installation before it fails so you aren’t sweltering while you’re waiting for a replacement.

 How dependable is your air conditioner?
 Does it cool reliably, even on the warmest days?
-Or is it frequently malfunctioning?
-When your air conditioner starts becoming less dependable it’s time to start considering getting an updated one.
+Or is it routinely malfunctioning?
+When your air conditioner is less reliable it’s time to initiate considering getting an updated one.

-Over your air conditioner’s life cycle, it’s normal for it to need several small repairs.
-But if your air conditioner repair cost is more than half the expenses of a new air conditioner, it’s wiser to just replace it.
+Over your air conditioner’s life span, it’s expected for it to need a handful of little repairs.
+But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s wiser to just get a new one.

 Energy Efficiency

-Every air conditioner comes with a SEER rating, which rates how efficiently it uses electricity to create cold air.
-If your air conditioner was installed in 2006, it will be at minimum 13 SEER according to federal rules.
-However, your air conditioner becomes less efficient as it wears out.
+Every air conditioner comes with a SEER rating, which rates how proficiently it uses electricity to create cold air.
+If your air conditioner was installed in 2006, it will be at least 13 SEER to meet federal laws.
+However, your air conditioner loses efficiency as it ages.

-Now, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
-Air conditioners with greater SEER ratings are often costlier but might pay for themselves over time through increased energy savings.
-And getting an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.
+Today, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
+Air conditioners with higher SEER ratings are often costlier but may pay for themselves over time through increased energy savings.
+And purchasing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.

 Comfort

-Are you comfy when your air conditioner is on?
-Or are you constantly dialing down the temperature to keep cool?
-An old air conditioner might struggle to keep your home comfy because of reduced efficiency.
+Are you comfy when your air conditioner is running?
+Or are you often dialing down the temperature to keep cool?
+An old air conditioner could have problems keeping your home comfy due to decreased efficiency.
 An updated air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
-Instead of running at full speed continuously, these air conditioners operate at multiple speeds to adapt your comfort.
+Instead of operating at full speed constantly, these air conditioners operate at multiple speeds to adapt your comfort.

 Noise

 Your air conditioner should provide cooling you can feel, not hear.
-If noise is bothering you, check with us about upgrading to a variable-speed air conditioner.
-The majority of these air conditioners operate at a sound level that’s comparable to a regular conversation.
+If noise is annoying you, ask us about upgrading to a variable-speed air conditioner.
+Most of these air conditioners cool at a sound level that’s comparable to a regular conversation.

 Smart Thermostat Compatibility

-Getting a smart thermostat is a good way to maximize your energy efficiency, with not much effort needed from you.
-And, depending on the rebates available from your utility company, you may be able to get a free smart thermostat or get one for very little.
-Many of these thermostats can pick up on your temperature preferences and then create an energy-efficient schedule to match.
-They also know when you’re at home or away and adjust temps as necessary.
+Installing a smart thermostat is a smart way to maximize your energy efficiency, with very little effort needed from you.
+And, depending on the rebates available from your utility company, you might be able to get a free smart thermostat or get one for a greatly reduced price.
+Most of these thermostats can adjust to your temperature preferences and then make an energy-efficient schedule to match.
+They also know when you’re at home or gone and alter temps as necessary.

-If you rely on an older air conditioner, a smart thermostat might not work with it.
-Installing a new air conditioner is a smart method to ensure smart thermostat compatibility.
+If you rely on an outdated air conditioner, a smart thermostat might not work with it.
+Installing a new air conditioner is a surefire method to ensure smart thermostat compatibility.

 If your air conditioner was installed before 2010, it probably runs on Freon®.
-Also referred to as R-22 refrigerant, Freon is no longer being made because of its bad effects on the ozone layer.
-You can see if your air conditioner uses R-22 by checking the sticker on the outside unit, which will list the refrigerant style.
+Also known as R-22 refrigerant, Freon is no longer being manufactured because of its damaging effects on the ozone layer.
+You can see if your air conditioner runs on R-22 by reviewing the sticker on the outside unit, which will include the refrigerant style.

-If your air conditioner is running fine, you can keep on using it.
-However, if it ever has a refrigerant leak, solving the problem will be pricey.
+If your air conditioner is working fine, you can keep on using it.
+However, if it ever experiences a refrigerant leak, fixing the problem will be costly.
 That’s because Freon is only available in decreased, recycled amounts.

 Our Techs Make Air Conditioning Installation Stress-Free

-If you’re still trying to decide whether you should replace your 15-year-old air conditioner within the immediate future, think over this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can result in 25–40% in energy savings!
-And those savings can really build up as time passes.
+If you’re still debating whether you should replace your 15-year-old air conditioner within the immediate future, think over this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
+And those savings can really add up as time passes.

-We know that air conditioner cost is your number one question.
-That’s why collaborating with Morgner Inc. Air Conditioning & Heating for air conditioning installation in Saint Louis and surrounding areas is simple and affordable.
-Our technicians will help you select the right model for your needs and then discuss all the possibilities.
+We realize that air conditioner cost is your number one question.
+That’s why working with Morgner Inc. Air Conditioning & Heating for air conditioning installation in Saint Louis and surrounding areas is stress-free and affordable.
+Our professionals will help you choose the right option for your needs and then review all the possibilities.
 These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.